Back L-R: Dwight, Edgar, Earl, Arthur, Roy

 DOD 6-17-1942 Junction City, Kansas

-He worked in drug stores in Abilene and Ellsworth, Kansas, attended a pharmaceutical school in Wichita and became a registered pharmacist.
-In 1919 he bought a drug store in Junction City, Kansas which he operated for over 20 years.
+Roy started his career working in drug stores in Abilene and Ellsworth, Kansas.
+He later attended a pharmaceutical school in Wichita.
+In 1919 he bought a drug store in Junction City, Kansas and ran it for more than 20 years.
+He was a prominent citizen, sponsoring several civic organizations and the Roy J. Eisenhower Cup at the Calvary School at Fort Riley.
 He married Edna Alice Shade and they had four children, Patricia, Roy, Peggy, and Lloyd.
+Roy passed away in 1942, just a few months after his father.

 Earl D. Eisenhower